Break the Code in Mastermind

-I wonder if he saw this commercial while watching re-runs of Planets of the Apes the TV series over my shoulder?
+I sometimes wonder if he spotted a commercial for Mastermind while watching reruns of "Planet of the Apes: The TV Series" over my shoulder during those rainy days.

-I recently picked up copy of the came and have been re-enjoying it.
+I recently picked up a copy of the game and have been re-enjoying it.
 The bonus this time around is that the copy of the game I got is decidedly retro in appearance.
 Which makes the experience all the richer.